What Else Matters? Friendship

 It sounded a grand life, except for a couple of things.
 He almost always was alone on these long road trips.
 And it seemed more and more often the story would take a strange turn, “So right as I was coming into Charlotte I saw my odometer hit 400 miles, and that make me think that in another year it will be 400 years since the founding of the Old North State, and so I have an idea that could connect the Republicans and Democrats in that…” and suddenly I could no longer follow what he was saying.

-At some point, maybe in the early 1990’s, David no longer came back to Charlotte and I lost touch with him.
+At some point, maybe in the early 1990s, David no longer came back to Charlotte, and I lost touch with him.
 (Or did I just not try hard enough to keep up with him?)
 I eventually heard from friends he was living homeless in the Triangle, back and forth between Raleigh and Chapel Hill and Durham.
 He played his violin as beautifully as ever, but on the streets.
-He never asked for money, but gratefully accepted it if offered by folks who were listening.
-He rarely bathed and smelled bad, and of course his clothes were dirty.
-That’s what it’s like if you’re homeless and living on the street.
-Going to a shelter was not something David was willing to do.

 [1] Aristotle, Nichomachean Ethics, Book 8, chapter 1, translated and notes by C.D.C.
 Reeve (Indianapolis: Hackett Publishing, 2014).